Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 7 - Integrating with Cloud API.md

 ```

 ### Test the application
 Run the app.
 Upload some images and check the caterogy of the image in the log.
+To pass the token to application during the start.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDkxMTQxNTUsMjAzMjc1MDQxMSwtMj
+eyJoaXN0b3J5IjpbMTI0MzgxNDQ0MCwtMTQwOTExNDE1NSwyMD
-AzNzMzNDUyNyw3MzA5OTgxMTZdfQ==
+MyNzUwNDExLC0yMDM3MzM0NTI3LDczMDk5ODExNl19
 -->